 Attend Industry Days and Other GSA Events to Make Connections

 You can also take advantage of industry days, matchmaking events, and summits.
 These are great networking events both virtually and in person you can take part in to meet potential government customers, or other contractors who would be a good match for a Contractor Teaming Arrangement.
 You can search for relevant contractors by SIN and subcategory in eLibrary to get an idea of relevant contractors to team up with if you want to join forces with another company on a specific project.

 GSA also has virtual events and training sessions every month for GSA contractors, so be sure to check out their page frequently to see if any of the events will be helpful for you.

 Do You Need Help with Your GSA Schedule?

 As you can tell, this is a lot to keep up with, but it’s important you are fully aware of the unique needs of ITC Marketing so you can capitalize on your GSA Schedule.
-If you need additional government marketing resources, check out our blogs, “Selling to the Government: 5 Tips to Increase Your Government Sales,” and "How Do I Find My Customers Once I Have a GSA Schedule?"
+If you need additional government marketing resources, check out our blogs, "The Basics of Government Marketing," and "Where to Find Government Contracting Opportunities."

 For help with your GSA Schedule contract including maintenance or compliance, reach out to a Winvale consultant today.